 Draws a polygon (enclosed area).
 Polygons are used to create catchments for the Runoff mode, and specific types of areas within the 2D domain.
 Before creating the polygon the user must select the type of polygon by selecting the appropriate layer in the layer control panel.
 The layer also needs to be visible, movable and selectable.

 Used to measure distance between two points, the length of a polyline or the perimeter and area of a polygon.
 In version 2013 and later, the ruler tool displays the total slope of a multi-segmented line and the slope of the last segment.
 This can be used to determine and enter the slope for catchments and other fields.
+Starting version 2019.1, the ruler tool displays the deflection angle.
 Select the Ruler tool and draw line segments on the network.

 Cross section tool

-Used to cut a temporary free hand cross section on the TIN and display the result in a graphic
+Used to cut a temporary free hand cross section on the TIN and display the result in a graphical format.

 Network Viewing and Navigation Tools

 Adds selected object(s) to the active mode.

 Removes selected object(s) from the active mode.